KnowTheCode/kint-php-debugger/readme.txt

 == ChangeLog ==

-= Version 1.2.2 =
+= Version 2.0.1 =
-* Removed changing the admin theme to coffee.
+* Removed changing the admin color palette to coffee.
+* Removed changing the admin bar background color.

+= Version 2.0.0 =
+* Updated Kint version.
+* Tested against WP 5.1

 = Version 1.2.1 =
 * Added "KINT ACTIVE" indicator to the WordPress admin bar to alert the plugin is activated.